Galina Bukharina: Personal life

+Galina was born on 14 February 1945 in Voronezh during the Soviet era.
+In 1989, she moved to the United States where she initially worked as an elder care aide and house cleaner.
+During her US stay, Galina wanted to return home after her daughter's recovery.
+The USSR's collapse convinced her to prolong her stay.
+She later became a US citizen.

 Career

 Athlete

 Bukharina trained at the Armed Forces sports society in Moscow.
-She competed for the Soviet Union in the 1968 Summer Olympics in the 4 × 100 metres.
+She competed for the Soviet Union in the 1968 Summer Olympics in the 4 × 100 m.
 She won the bronze medal with her teammates Lyudmila Zharkova, Vera Popkova and Lyudmila Samotyosova.
 She participated at the 1972 Summer Olympics.

 Coach

 She started coaching in the Soviet Union, and worked with the national setup for about 17 years.
-“I’ve competed in the Olympics myself but as a coach I have been more successful.
-I used to coach the women’s (Soviet Union) 4 × 400 team.
-They still hold the world record set under me.
-3.15.17"s, she said.
+"I've competed in the Olympics myself but as a coach I have been more successful.
+I used to coach the women's (Soviet Union) 4×400 m team.
+They still hold the world record set under 3.15.17", she said.
 The record was set at the 1988 Games.

-During her US stay, Galina wanted to return home after her daughter’s recovery.
-The USSR's collapse convinced her to prolong her stay.
-She coached for Texas State University-San Marcos, formally Southwest Texas State University, winning various NCAA meets until 2011, when she retired.
+She coached for Texas State University, winning them various NCAA meets until 2011.

-At 72, she was appointed 400 m and relay coach of Indian national team.
+At 72, she was appointed as the head coach of 400 m and relay athletes of India, at National Institute of Sports from 2018 to 2022.
 She coached Hima Das to become 2018 World Junior Champion and set national records.
-Mohammad Anas also won medals at various international platforms and set national records.
+Her student Muhammed Anas also won medals at various international platforms and set national records.